MCUdude/MicroCore/README.md

 #### Manual Installation
 Click on the "Clone or download" button in the upper right corner.
-Exctract the ZIP file, and move the extracted folder to the location "**~/Documents/Arduino/hardware**".
+Extract the ZIP file, and move the extracted folder to the location "**~/Documents/Arduino/hardware**".
 Create the "hardware" folder if it doesn't exist.
 Open Arduino IDE, and a new category in the boards menu called "MicroCore" will show up.

 ## Getting started with MicroCore
-Ok, so you're downloaded and installed MicroCore, but how to the wheels spinning?
+Ok, so you have downloaded and installed MicroCore, but how do you get the wheels spinning?
 Here's a quick start guide:
 * Hook up your microcontroller as shown in the [pinout diagram](#pinout).
 * Open the **Tools > Board** menu item, and select ATtiny13.
 * Select your prefered BOD option.
 Read more about BOD [here](#bod-option).
 * Select your prefered clock frequency. **9.6 MHz internal oscillator** is the default setting.
-Do not use the external oscillator option if you don't got an external clock source.
+Do not use the external oscillator option if you don't have an external clock source.
 Remember that a regular two pin crystal will not work on the ATtiny13.
 * If you want you can change the compiler flags for further optimization.
-Leave this on the default setting if you don't know what compiler flags is.
+Leave this on the default setting if you don't know what compiler flags are.
 * Select what kind of programmer you're using under the **Programmers** menu.
 Use one of the **slow** programmers if you're using the 128 kHz oscillator option, e.g **USBtinyISP (slow)**.
 * Hit **Burn Bootloader** to burn the fuses.
 The "settings" are now stored on the microcontroller!
 * Now that the correct fuse settings is sat you can upload your code by using your programmer tool.
 Simply hit *Upload*, and the code will be uploaded to the microcontroller.